 Why Consider Treatment at SUWS of the Carolinas

-Unfortunately, there is no cure for autism spectrum disorder, but with effective treatment and continued support your child can still achieve a high quality of life.
+Fortunately, autism spectrum disorder is something that can be managed and with effective treatment and continued support, your child can still achieve a high quality of life.
 However, should treatment not be sought even children on the mild end of the autism spectrum are at risk for the development of many different complications throughout all areas of his or her life.
 Your son or daughter may have a particularly challenging time in an academic setting, in social settings, and may find it hard to establish a successful occupation in the future.
 Furthermore, these young people often face hardship when trying to establish interpersonal relationships, which often times can lead to lowered self-esteem.
 It is also important to mention that children with autism spectrum disorder are at an increased risk for developing symptoms associated with additional mental health conditions, which can lead to further complications.

 Right now, you may be asking yourself, “does my son or daughter have Asperger’s disorder?”
 You don’t have to face this alone.
 The admissions team at our treatment center are highly trained and ready to answer any questions you may have about autism or the therapy that can help you and your child manage their disorder.